 The speed of a wave is calculated using the following formulae:

 wave speed = distance ÷ time

-Humans can hear sounds with a frequency from 20 to 20,000 Hz.
+Humans can hear sounds with a frequency of between 20 and 20,000 Hz.
 Sound waves with frequencies below 20 Hz are called infrasound.
 Some animals like elephants and giraffes communicate using infrasound.
-Whales also communicate with infrasound and their calls can travel for hundreds of kilometres in the ocean, because infrasound waves travel further than sound waves of higher frequencies.
+Whales also communicate with infrasound and their calls can travel for hundreds of kilometres in the ocean because infrasound waves travel further than sound waves of higher frequencies.

 Infrasound is used for studying animals and detecting volcanic eruptions.

 Ultrasound is sound made by waves with frequencies higher than 20,000 Hz.
 Dolphins use ultrasound to communicate and bats use sonar (sending ultrasound waves, which are reflected by things around them so the animal listens out for the echo) to detect what is around them.
 Sonar is also used in submarines and ships to detect the depth of the sea or to detect fish.
 Some of the ultrasound sent by the ship is reflected by the sea bed.
 The echo is detected and the sonar equipment measures the time between the ultrasound being sent and the echo returning.
 One of the wave speed formulae is then used to calculate the distance to the sea bed.
 Ultrasound is also used to make images of things in the body, for example, unborn babies.

 Right then, are you ready for some questions?